Wilveren/TwitchChatBot/ReadMe.md

 ## Setup

 Fill in the values in `variables.py` with the relevant pieces of information.
-Bear in mine that your Twitch OAuth Token and OpenAI Key should be kept secret.
+Bear in mind that your Twitch OAuth Token and OpenAI Key should be kept secret.
 **Do not share these with anyone.**
 To use the `!lore` command, customize the `lore.txt` file with the text you would like this command to return.
 Each potential response should be on a single line, and less than 500 characters.